james-glass1999/MKDocs-James-Glass-PhD/docs/education/masters.md

 **Extract**

+### Title

-*A thematic analysis of the INPUT database and its relationship to Public Service television: Innovation and Quality.*
+**A thematic analysis of the INPUT database and its relationship to Public Service television: Innovation and Quality.**

 **Author:** James Glass
 **University:** Universitat Pompeu Fabra